 As you may already know, Intel Core i7 and Ryzen 7 processors are the most powerful processors that should be used in a gaming PC, with anything more powerful simply being overkill.
 But as you can see, workstations go much further beyond, making thorough use of CPUs that would never be used for gaming unless the workstation serves both as a workstation and a gaming PC.

 Naturally, the GPU is the most important component in a gaming PC.
-It can be an integral part of a workstation, too, if it is used for graphics-heavy tasks such as photo editing, video editing, 3D modelling etc.
+It can be an integral part of a workstation, too, if it is used for graphics-heavy tasks such as photo editing, video editing, 3D modeling etc.

 If that is the case, a workstation will utilize one of the following GPU brands: